Bodfish in Kern County, California — The American West (Pacific Coastal)

 On the morning of December 7, 1941, about 1,447 of her full complement of Navy and Marine officers and men were aboard: about 50 had been unable to return to the ship from shore liberty.
 When she sank, more than half of her crew had been killed, around 800 of them going down with the ship, 1,117 died on the ship.

 Erected 2004 by Joe and Ann Nemish and Lake Isabella-Bodfish Property Owners Association.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Silver City Ghost Town (approx. 0.8 miles away); Old Isabella (approx. 3.2 miles away); Campsite of Edward Kern (approx. 3.2 miles away); Havilah (approx. 6½ miles away); Historic Havilah (approx. 6½ miles away); a different marker also named Havilah (approx. 6½ miles away); Stage Robbery! (approx. 6½ miles away); First Catholic Church and Cemetery in Kern County (approx. 6.7 miles away).
+Silver City Ghost Town (approx. 0.8 miles away); Keyesville (approx. 1.9 miles away); Old Isabella (approx. 3.2 miles away); Campsite of Edward Kern (approx. 3.2 miles away); Havilah (approx. 6½ miles away); Historic Havilah (approx. 6½ miles away); a different marker also named Havilah (approx. 6½ miles away); Stage Robbery! (approx. 6½ miles away).

 Also see . . .
 Trashed, Rusted Parts Of USS Arizona See New Life As Memories.
 (Submitted on August 2, 2014, by Denise Boose of Tehachapi, California.)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on August 2, 2014, by Denise Boose of Tehachapi, California.
-This page has been viewed 328 times since then and 17 times this year.
+This page was last revised on December 6, 2019.
+It was originally submitted on August 2, 2014, by Denise Boose of Tehachapi, California.
+This page has been viewed 399 times since then and 5 times this year.
 Photos: 1, 2, 3, 4, 5, 6, 7, 8. submitted on August 2, 2014, by Denise Boose of Tehachapi, California. • Syd Whittle was the editor who published this page.